ben-xD/ardupilot-sitl-docker/README.md

 - https://stackoverflow.com/questions/72586838/xquartz-cant-open-display-mac-os
 - https://stackoverflow.com/questions/44429394/x11-forwarding-of-a-gui-app-running-in-docker
 - Help pages are saved  to `sim_vehicle.README.md` and `MAVProxy.README.md` for convenience using:
-  - `docker exec -it sitl-local-1 /home/docker/ardupilot/Tools/autotest/sim_vehicle.py --help > sim_vehicle.README.md`
+  - `docker exec -it sitl /home/docker/ardupilot/Tools/autotest/sim_vehicle.py --help > sim_vehicle.README.md`
-  - `docker exec -it sitl-local-1 mavproxy.py --help > MAVProxy.README.md`
+  - `docker exec -it sitl mavproxy.py --help > MAVProxy.README.md`

 ## Alternative approaches

 You could consider adding ardupilot to the repo, and copying that in.
 That will allow you to make changes to Ardupilot and test them on a SITL conveniently.

-## Maintainance:
+## Maintainance

+Notes for me.

 - login: `docker login`
 - build, e.g. `docker-compose up -d local_debian` (or local_ubuntu)